-Several point out that the apartments should have their own direct exit, and not exit via a corridor.
+Several point out that the apartments should have their own direct exit and not exit via a corridor.
 In terms of safety (both for residents and staff), it may be appropriate for apartments to be on a high ground floor with exits at both the front and the back, as this can also constitute escape routes.
 There should be clear lines of sight to the entire apartment, including the escape route, from the front door, and one should avoid kitchen drawers with access to knives right at the entrance.

 There is a balance between reinforcement and homemaking for a target group that can periodically be violent.
-Examples of reinforcement of homes can be replacing plaster walls with harder boards, removing mouldings, laying floor coverings that go up the walls, removing cabinet doors and installing steel sinks and steel toilets.
-At the same time, it is pointed out by a manager that one must think about the living experience, that it will also affect how the home is experienced.
-Steel furnishings can be stigmatizing and are more expensive to replace than toilets and sinks in porcelain.
-Materials used and fixtures installed should be affordable, not easy to injure themselves or others, and easy to replace.
-Visible vandalism generates more vandalism and triggers aggression, dissatisfaction and mistrust.
+Examples of home reinforcement include replacing plaster walls with harder boards, removing mouldings, laying floor coverings that go up the walls, removing cabinet doors, and installing steel sinks and toilets.
+A manager points out that considering the living experience will also impact how the home is experienced.
+Steel furnishings can be stigmatizing and more expensive to replace than porcelain toilets and sinks.
+The materials used and fixtures installed should be affordable, not easy to injure themselves or others with, and easy to replace.
+Visible vandalism generates more vandalism, triggering aggression, dissatisfaction, and mistrust.

-When it comes to the size of the housing units, there are many who point out that 50 square meters appears to be too large for some residents, and that 35 square meters will be large enough for most.
-Several can be collectors, filling up the apartments with things that others would describe as rubbish.
-At the same time, there were some informants who emphasized that the apartments must be large enough to handle if a person needs help.
+When it comes to the size of the housing units, there are many who point out that 50 square metres appears to be too large for some residents and that 35 square metres will be large enough for most.
+Several people can be collectors, filling up apartments with things that others would describe as rubbish.
+At the same time, there were some informants who emphasised that the apartments must be large enough to handle a person who needs help.

-Service area and common area
+Service areas and common areas

 When planning service areas and any common areas, it should be clear what the needs on the service side will be, residents' needs, and staff needed.
-The staff plan, which functions that are to be covered in these areas, whether common meals or activities or the like are planned, must be clarified before outlining the measure's physical design.
+Clarify the staff plan, which outlines the functions that are to be covered in these areas, whether common meals, activities, or the like, before outlining the measure's physical design.

-The need for common areas was also discussed.
-Some believed that there should not be many activities "on the House", and that the residents to a greater extent should use existing activities in the city.
-Others thought that activities related to the common areas of the home are important for low-threshold activities and contact between the residents and employees.
-Such meeting points around, for example, meals or hobby activities, can help to create good moments.
+Participants also discussed the need for common areas.
+Some believed that there should not be many activities "on the house" and that the residents, to a greater extent, should use existing activities in the city.
+Others thought that activities related to the common areas of the home were important for low-threshold activities and contact between the residents and employees.
+Meeting points, such as meals or hobby activities, can help to create good moments.